NOAA-OWP/SoilFreezeThaw/INSTALL.md

 ***Note:** Before running the following examples, it is recommended to run the unittests [tests](https://github.com/NOAA-OWP/SoilFreezeThaw/tree/master/tests).

 ## Standalone mode example
-The example uses prescribed soil moisture conditions (static) and ground surface temperature for Laramie, WY.
+The standalone example uses prescribed soil moisture conditions that do not change with time (static) and ground surface temperature for Laramie, WY.
+It is intended for testing purposes only.
 The simulated results are compared against the benchmark results.

 ### Build
 ```